Biden says Rangers making mistake by allowing full capacity - WHIZ News

 Georgia’s new law adds a photo ID requirement for voting absentee by mail, cuts the amount of time people have to request an absentee ballot and limits where drop boxes can be placed and when they can be accessed.
 It also bans people from handing out food or water to voters waiting in line and allows the Republican-controlled State Election Board to remove and replace county election officials while curtailing the power of the secretary of state as Georgia’s chief elections officer.

-Clark has said he “would look forward” to discussions around moving the Midsummer Classic out of Truist Park, and Biden said he would “strongly support” such a decision.
+Clark told The Boston Globe last week that he “would look forward” to discussions around moving the Midsummer Classic out of Truist Park, and Biden said he would “strongly support” such a decision.

 “People look to them,” Biden said, referring to professional athletes.
 “They’re leaders.
 Look at what happened with the NBA, as well.
 Look what’s happened across the board.
 The very people who were victimized the most are the people who are the leaders in these various sports, and it’s just not right.
 This is Jim Crow on steroids what they’re doing in Georgia and 40 other states.”